 Unless your medical malpractice injury or illness is something that can be fixed – and will be fixed free of charge by the at-fault medical provider – or if that injury has resulted in other damages such as lost wages or loss of earning capacity, you may want to consider filing a medical malpractice claim.

 Do keep in mind, however, that there are certain time limits to consider when filing a medical malpractice claim.
-In Hawaii, you cannot legally bring the claim if you discovered the injury or should have discovered the injury through reasonable diligence more than two years ago.
+In Hawaii, you cannot legally bring the claim if you discovered the personal injury or should have discovered the injury through reasonable diligence more than two years ago.

 If you are legally represented by a Hawaii medical malpractice attorney, it will not be a problem to get a medical assessment of your condition, illness or injury and determine whether or not it was caused as a result of negligence on the part of a doctor, nurse, surgeon, physician, or any other medical provider.
 In order to get this assessment, also known as a “certificate of merit,” your attorney will get in touch with an independent and qualified physician to review your case and determine whether or not your primary doctor failed to provide a high standard of care.